SP0D/wc-spod/README.txt

 Requires PHP: 7.4
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connect your WooCommerce Shop to the leading provider of whitelabel print-on-demand services.
-Get an automatic product, order and order status synchronisation and a seamless integration into your WooCommerce setup ready within minutes.

 == Description ==

 ## Meet the industry’s fastest print-on-demand dropshipping provider!

 Meet SPOD.
-Our plugin equips you with everything you need to create, publish and sell custom-printed products in your online store.
+Our plugin equips you with everything you need to create, publish and sell custom-printed products in your WooCommerce setup.
 You simply upload your design on products from our collection, add it to your store and we will print, pack it and ship it for you directly to your customer.
 With SPOD, you’ll enjoy lightning-fast 48-hour production and low prices to earn more from your shop in no time.
 Install our simple, easy-to-use plugin to get started with print on demand today!

 ## Why use the SPOD plugin for WooCommerce?